bormaxi8080/osint-timeline/DRAFT.md

 **New from GitHub Community:**

 ZUSE is an irc client for the terminal made in Go with Bubbletea: https://github.com/babycommando/zuse

+Trilium Notes is a free and open-source, cross-platform hierarchical note taking application with focus on building large personal knowledge bases: https://github.com/TriliumNext/Trilium

 ----
 ### bormaxi8080 OSINT timeline: